 An intention to possess calls for proof of ‘the intention, in one’s own name and on one’s own behalf, to exclude the world at large, including the owner with the paper title’ (see Powell v McFarlane (1979)).
 It should be noted that an intention to own, as opposed to possess, is not required.
 Proof of an intention to possess is generally evident from the acts of adverse possession themselves particularly where they are unequivocal in terms of being qualitatively strong.
 Where the acts of physical possession are qualitatively weaker, proof of a sufficient intention becomes more problematic since the courts are reluctant to attach much weight to self-serving statements of intent.
 This dilemma is considered further at 4.104-4.107.

-Question 7 A client, S, comes to see you and shows evidence that she has been in adverse possession of registered land for the past ten years.
+Question 7: A client, S, comes to see you and shows evidence that she has been in adverse possession of registered land for the past ten years.
 What steps must S take to obtain title to the land and in what circumstances will she be successful in doing so?
 Will it make a difference to your advice if S’s claim to adverse possession is that she has been living in a house?

 The effect of adverse possession on registered land is governed either by the LRA 1925 or by the LRA 2002 Sch 6.
 These provisions are considered at 4.116-4.120, where the LRA 1925 governs the position, and at 4.121-4.131, where the LRA 2002 applies.
 The question of which legislation applies depend on whether or not 12 years of adverse possession has been completed before 12 October 2003 (the date when the LRA 2002 came into force).
 If the required period of adverse possession has been completed by that date, the LRA 1925 applies.
 The registered owner title is effectively extinguished and they will hold the registered estate on trust for the squatter – see s75 LRA 1925.
 Where the 12-year period of adverse possession is not completed by 12 October 2002 so the LRA 2002 applies, schedule 6 sets out the process by which the squatter may be able to become registered as the owner of the land.
 The process is fully described at 4.123-4.131.